 Dennis J. Keller

-Dennis J. Keller is Co-Founder and Retired Chairman and CEO of DeVry Education Group, and currently serves as Director Emeritus and Senior Advisor.
+Dennis J. Keller is Chairman of the Smithsonian National Board, Co-Founder and Retired Chairman and CEO of DeVry Education Group, and currently serves as Director Emeritus and Senior Advisor.
 Keller co-founded Keller Graduate School of Management in 1973, and served as Chairman and CEO until 2004 and Chairman until he retired in 2008.
 He is a member of the National Board of the Smithsonian Institution.
 He is Vice Chairman of the Board of Trustees of the University of Chicago, and co-chairman of the Princeton University School of Engineering and Applied Sciences Leadership Council.
-Keller is Chairman of the Board of the Mpala Wildlife Foundation, Chairman of the Equity Group Foundation, also serves as a trustee of the U.S. Ski and Snowboard Team Foundation and is a director of VIEW: Veterinary Initiative for Endangered Wildlife.
+Keller is Chairman of the Board of the Mpala Wildlife Foundation, Chairman of the Equity Group Foundation, serves as a trustee of the U.S. Ski and Snowboard Team Foundation and is a director of VIEW – Veterinary Initiative for Endangered Wildlife.